FransBouma/DocNet/readme.md

 #DocNet

-DocNet is a simple static documentation generator, using markdown files to build the content.
+DocNet is a static site generator, mainly meant for user documentation, using markdown files to build the content.

 To learn more about DocNet, please visit its own documentation site, created with `Docnet` itself at:
 [http://fransbouma.github.io/DocNet/](http://fransbouma.github.io/DocNet/)